Border Marches Early Music Forum

 · Artaria Editions specialises in rare Viennese eighteenth-century and early nineteenth repertoire - Beck, Dussek, Hofmann, and Wanhal - and works with Naxos so that you can read the same score the recording artists used.

-· Brian Jordan (Access limited) Specialises in early music books and sheet music.
-Now has released a useful series of consort music, each volume containing several pieces at a very reasonable price.
+· Brian Jordan Specialises in early music books and sheet music, with a useful series of consort music.

 · Cantiones Press provides "attractive and authoritative editions of Renaissance choral music".